stvfan/stvfan.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc at Max Planck Institute for Mathematics.
-I received my Ph.D. from Dartmouth College advised by [Carl Pomerance](https://math.dartmouth.edu/~carlp/) in 2023.
+I am a postdoc at University of Georgia, working with Paul Pollack.
+I received my Ph.D. from Dartmouth College in 2023, advised by [Carl Pomerance](https://math.dartmouth.edu/~carlp/).
 My research is in analytic number theory.
+Previously, I was a postdoc at Max Planck Institute for Mathematics.